Thomas Felton (martyr)

 Attempting to return to France, Felton was arrested on the coast, brought to London, and committed to the Poultry Compter.
 About two years later his aunt, Mrs. Blount, obtained his release through the interest of some of her friends at court.
-He attempted to return to France, but was again intercepted and committed to Bridewell.
+He attempted to return to France, but was again intercepted and committed to Bridewell prison.
 After some time he regained his liberty, and made a second attempt to get back to Rheims, but was rearrested and recommitted to Bridewell, where he was put into Little Ease and otherwise tortured.

 He was brought to trial at Newgate, just after the defeat of the Spanish Armada, and was asked whether, if the Spanish forces had landed, he would have taken the part of Queen Elizabeth.
 His reply was that he would have taken part with God and his country.
 But he refused to acknowledge the queen to be the Supreme Head of the Church of England, and was accordingly condemned to death.
 The next day, 28 August 1588, he and another priest, named James Claxton (or Clarkson), were conveyed on horseback from Bridewell to the place of execution, between Brentford and Hounslow, and were there hanged and quartered.